middlicomp/aperitiiif-batch-template/README.md

 ## Narrative Workflow (WiP)

 **Setup** (GitHub)
-1. Admin creates repo for new collection using `apertiiif-batch-template` named `apertiiif-batch-collectionname` where `collectionname` will be the namespace used for resources generated.
+1. Admin creates repo for new collection using `aperitiiif-batch-template` named `aperitiiif-batch-collectionname` where `collectionname` will be the namespace used for resources generated.
 2. Admin adds S3 secrets to the repo enviroment.
 3. Admin enables Actions and GitHub pages on the repo.
 4. Admin gives curator(s) write access to the repo.
 They can add images and metadata but cannot access settings or secrets.